HighnessAtharva/Blog/content/posts/personal/Malazan/02-dg-review.md

 After reading two books in the Malazan Book of the Fallen series, my impression of the writer's work has shifted slightly.
 While this book, Deadhouse Gates, connected with me on a character-driven level, its bleakness, plethora of new faces, and the desert setting made it slightly more confusing than the previous book, Gardens of the Moon.

+{{< fancylink "Have you read my thoughts about Gardens of the Moon?"
+"Check it out" "/posts/personal/malazan/01-gotm-review/" >}}

 Erikson, known for his world-building skills, takes the already extensive cast of characters and places and expands them even further, leaving little respite for readers who struggled to keep up with the first book.
 However, this book does improve on characterization compared to the previous one.

 One significant difference from Gardens of the Moon is the portrayal of the Malazan Empire.
 While in the first book, the empire seemed almost unbeatable, in Deadhouse Gates, the opposite is true.
 Additionally, this book takes place in an entirely different location, the Seven Cities, and the heart of the empire, leaving behind the big players and settings of book one.